merayen/Elastic/doc/ideas/KeyboardOnlyUI.md

 # Keyboard only UI management

-AN idea to make it possible to control Elastic completely by just using the keyboard.
+An idea to make it possible to control Elastic completely by just using the keyboard.
 ## Shortcuts

 ### Global - works everywhere